JuliaLang/julia/README.md

 Otherwise, install or contact your systems administrator to install a more recent version of `gcc`.

+#### Google Compute Engine

+Google Compute Engine is evolving rapidly, as is Julia.
+This section is current as of March 2014 and assumes working knowledge of Google Cloud Services.

+These instructions currently cover only the Debian image currently available on Google Compute Engine.
+There are only two things you need to do:

+1. Do `apt-get install` for the following packages on your build instance:

+* bzip2
+* gcc
+* gfortran
+* g++
+* make
+* m4
+* ncurses-dev

+2. As of Julia pre-0.3, you will need to edit `deps/Versions.make` to select `OPENBLAS_VER = v0.2.9.rc2` to build on Google's Sandybridge cores.
+(Alternatively, you could fall back to the Nehelem architecture via a `make` option, but that would entail performance penalties.)

 #### Linux Build Troubleshooting

  Problem              | Possible Solution